oschrenk/notes/company.md

 - SCM is not a backup system: NO end-of-day commits!
 - Commit changes and not single files!
 - One change per commit!
-- Dont' change Whitespace/Formatting with the code!
+- Don't change whitespace/formatting with the code!

 ### Commit Messages ###